-In databases that support transaction logging, the Scheduler tool of Dynamic Server enables the DBA to configure and operate the AUS maintenance system.
-This system can define policies for automatically identifying tables that need their column statistics updated, and can replace manually issued UPDATE STATISTICS statements with batch updates for those tables.
+The AUS maintenance system updates the statistics for tables that are in logged databases, regardless of the database locale.
 By making current table statistics available to the query optimizer, the AUS maintenance system can reduce the risk of performance degradation from inefficient query plans.